The dawning of a dream

 The third reason was that 2025 was still a loooong way away.
 And considering how often Nick was gone and the dangerous nature of his job, I was honestly just praying we’d make it to the 20-year mark.
 A big trip?
 Sure, that would be a bonus.

 So, when Nick mentioned the yearlong RV trip, I nodded along, figuring either his plans or my heart would change by then.
-After our few years together, I knew it wouldn’t matter where we went, so long as we were together.
+After our few years together, I knew it wouldn’t matter where we went, so long as we went together.

 We tucked this idea away, holding it loosely through the twists and turns of his career and raising our family.